 3. Jesus’ Sermon on the Mount

-In his Sermon on the Mount (Matthew chapters 5-7), Jesus covers loads of topics of interest and relevance to young people: obedience, witnessing, relationships, enemies, giving, prayer, wealth, worrying, judging and salvation.
-His sermon opens with the Beatitudes, which make great youth Bible study topics on their own!
+In his Sermon on the Mount (Matthew chapters 5-7), Jesus covers loads of topics of interest and relevance to young people.
+These include obedience, witnessing, relationships, enemies, giving, prayer, wealth, worrying, judging and salvation.
+Jesus’ sermon opens with the Beatitudes, which make great youth Bible study topics on their own!

 Character studies of people in the Bible who obey (and disobey) God’s Word also work especially well for youth Bible study topics.
 Choose people from both the Old and New Testaments, including some whom teens may not have heard about previously.
 These studies are bound to lead to lively discussions about the challenges and blessings of following Jesus.

 You don’t need to be an adult or a longtime Christian to share your faith in Jesus with others.
-In fact, teenagers tend to be some of the boldest witnesses around, and they also usually have wide-reaching networks of friends and acquaintances.
+In fact, teenagers tend to be some of the boldest witnesses around.
+Plus, they usually have wide-reaching networks of friends and acquaintances.
 During a youth Bible study on evangelism, address any fears or hesitations that kids have about sharing their beliefs with others.